-Start your morning off with these delicious Banana Flax Muffins that taste like banana bread, or batch cook these on the weekend for breakfast all week!
+Start your morning off with these delicious Vegan Banana Flax Muffins that taste like banana bread, they’re gluten free and nut free too!

 I followed the recipe from The Allergen-Free Baker’s Handbook by Cybele Pascal almost exactly with this batch.
 I have made several versions of this recipe many times, but each time I made these I missed an ingredient or changed something and was never quite satisfied with the texture.

 This morning, I finally hit on the right texture quite by accident!
 I added water to the recipe (which was not called for originally), and the batter was much thinner than the other times I had made these, but they still baked up beautifully and better than my previous versions!

 These are so moist, you could experiment by cutting out the oil altogether if you want less fat in your muffins.
 The flax meal works effectively as a binder, so there is no need for xanthan or guar gums.

 Adapted from the Banana Flax Muffins recipe from the Allergen-Free Bakers Handbook by Cybele Pascal